 An exceptional storyteller mom by Bonnie Fragua.
 Such lovely detail.
 In case you’re wondering, I’m pretty certain she is on the phone to her sister, asking her to come over and help… 11 inches tall. $600.
 (SANTA FE)

 The expectant mother on the phone to her mom is by Bonnie Fragua, she calls these her “Drama Mamas”.
 6.25 inches tall. $300.
 The Dog with its pup is by Darrick Tsosie.
 6.25 inches high and $280.
-The cat with its litter of kittens is by Bonnie Fragua.
-7.5 inches tall and SOLD.
+The male storyteller figure with 3 kids in the photos at right was made by Angel Bailon.
+3.5 inches high and $110.
 (ALL IN SANTA FE)

 The micaceous clay mudheads above were made by Lee Moquino from Santa Clara Pueblo.
 The one at left is 5.25 inches high while the one at right is 6 1/8 inches high.
 They are each $260.
 (TUCSON)